This post may contain affiliate links. Please read our disclosure policy.

 You need just 4 everyday ingredients to make Pork Belly that’s crispy on the outside, juicy and flavorful inside, and oh so versatile.
 It’s the kind of thing you taste in a restaurant and think it would be impossible to make at home – but it’s just the opposite.
 Enjoy it on its own, simply pan-fried, or as the star of countless dishes.

-If you’ve had poorly cooked pork belly – chewy or otherwise unpleasant – you know that technique is important.
-After experiencing the melt-in-your-mouth version at David Chang’s Momofuku Noodle Bar in New York City, where they use it to top bowls of ramen, fill steamed buns, and crown noodle bowls, I was determined to recreate it at home.
-I turned to David Chang’s Momofuku: A cookbook, where he generously shares the method.
-To my surprise, the recipe was ridiculously simple!
-And the result?
-Unbelievably succulent and truly restaurant-quality.
+If you’ve had poorly cooked pork belly (chewy or otherwise unpleasant), you know that technique is important.
+After experiencing the melt-in-your-mouth version at David Chang’s Momofuku Noodle Bar in New York City, I was determined to recreate it at home.
+I turned to his Momofuku: A cookbook, and to my surprise, the recipe was ridiculously simple.
+This version is the result of that journey: a foolproof method that delivers unbelievably succulent, crisp-edged slices; truly restaurant-quality pork belly every time.

 This is a fantastic, simple recipe.
 I have made it twice now then also used your P.L.T sandwich recipe.
 It’s sinful!
 Thank you for sharing!!!